-Give your students the help they need to succeed.
-Bring them to the library, or invite a librarian to come to your class.
-We cover databases and online research, evaluating sources, finding peer-reviewed journal articles, searching the web, etc.
+Bring your class to the library or invite a librarian to come to you to give your students a head start on research.
+We cover databases and online research, evaluating sources, finding peer-reviewed journal articles, searching the web, citations, and more.

-To schedule a library instruction session for your class, please use the request form that can be found here.
-Requests must be submitted at least two (2) weeks in advance.
+To schedule an information literacy session for your class, please use the request form that can be found here.
+Requests must be submitted at least two (2) weeks in advance and are met on a first come, first serve basis.
 Faculty attendance and participation is required.

 Place course reading or study materials on reserve at the library.
 These may be library-owned books or DVDs, or your own personal copy of a textbook, article, or DVD.